Jiangnan-Lyu/BST692-2020-assignment2/README.md

 ### Add the data
 1. Download the data from Blackboard and put it into the data directory.

-### Tidy the data
-I cleaned up the names of all except the *chemotherapy* and *surgery type*.

-1. Rename chemotherapy and convert it into a factor with human readable levels.
-1. Rename the surgery type variable and convert it into a factor with human readable levels.

 ### Describe the data
 1. Download the draft tables.